ronrothjr/The-Threads-of-Becoming/README.md

 ### **[Contributing](CONTRIBUTING.md)**

-The Threads of Becoming is a living framework, designed to evolve through practice and collective wisdom.
+The Threads of Becoming is a living framework, designed to evolve through practice and collective wisdom in this particular GitHub setting.
 We invite contributions that:

 * Identify new universal tensions/threads
 * Share how different traditions engage these questions